-The mission of Woodpecker Learning is to help teachers and students engage with content designed for native speakers.
+Woodpecker Learning allows language learners to immerse themselves in video, text, and audio content designed for native speakers.

-We want to help teachers build lesson plans designed around the latest and most interesting content on the internet.
-We want to help language students move on from their textbooks to content designed for native speakers.
-We want international students and foreign professionals, studying in say English, to be able to fully understand their course materials.
-And we want everyone with an interest in a foreign language and culture to be able to immerse themselves in its media and entertainment.
+We help teachers build lesson plans designed around the latest and most interesting content.
+Our products enable language learners to move away from textbooks and dive into content designed for native speakers.
+We allow international students and foreign professionals to fully understand their course materials.
+Finally, we want everyone with an interest in a foreign language and culture to be able to immerse themselves in its media and entertainment.

-We offer access to a vast amount of free content and the functionality for language learners to understand it, making the free version of our product a great resource for teachers and their students.
-In the future we will offer additional premium features within the app, commercial dictionaries and premium content, all designed to help you learn even faster.
+We offer access to a vast amount of free content combined with functionality for language learners to understand it.
+This makes our product a great resource for teachers and their students.
+In the future we will offer even more tools and content within the app, all designed to help learners improve even faster.

-We chose to name our company after the woodpecker since it is persistent, as a language learner must be, tapping away at tree trunks, just like our users tap on a screen to learn, until they achieve their goal.
-We are based in Taiwan where there are three species of woodpeckers.
+We named our company after the Woodpecker, since it is persistent, as a language learner must be, tapping away at tree trunks, just as our users tap on a screen to learn, until they achieve their goal.

 Co-Founder and CEO

 After working in Auckland, Jakarta, Singapore and Hong Kong, Peter moved to Taipei where he worked in an office where nearly everyone spoke good English but many documents were only in Chinese.
 With languages, you are only good at what you practice, and in this environment, his reading of Chinese characters improved much faster than his spoken Mandarin.